What Are Energy Products?

-First, energizers are, simply put, energy enhancing supplements.
-Sounds simple but there’s more to it than that!
+First, energy products are, simply put, supplements that increase energy.
+Sounds simple, right?
+Of course, there’s more to it than that!

 The first thing many people may think of when they think of energizers are probably caffeine based stimulant products.
-While it’s true these types of products make up a large part of the category, there are more products out there then just caffeine pills.
+In fact, it’s true these types of products make up a large part of the category.
+However, there are more products out there than just caffeine pills.
 As there are different types of energy, there are different types of energy products.

-Stimulants – caffeine based products – naturally occurring caffeine as in green tea, guarana, kola nut, yerba mate.
-These are similar to the caffeine based thermogenics in terms of the energy effects but do not contain the additional fat burning ingredients.
-As is the case with thermogenics, many products are formula based meaning they contain an energy “complex” of several naturally occurring sources of caffeine and often additions like B vitamins and ginseng, to name just a few.
-Of course, you can just get basic herbal based natural caffeine products such as guarana but as always, the formula will give you a bigger bang for your buck because you have more ingredients working for you.
+This is naturally occurring caffeine as found in green tea, guarana, kola nut, or yerba mate.
+These are similar to the caffeine-based thermogenics in terms of the energy effects.
+However, they do not contain the additional fat-burning ingredients.
+As is the case with thermogenics, many products are formula-based.
+This means they contain an energy “complex” of several naturally occurring sources of caffeine and often additions like B vitamins and ginseng.
+Of course, you can use basic herbal-based natural caffeine products such as guarana.
+Nonetheless, as always, the formula will give you a bigger bang for your buck because you have more ingredients working for you.

-Ginseng – ginseng is considered more of a stamina or endurance enhancing product instead of a central nervous system stimulant.
-There are eleven versions of ginseng, in most cases given names that reflect where they grow: Korean ginseng, American ginseng, to name two examples.
-Ginseng is referred to as an “adaptogen”, which means it can help the body fight fatigue, stress and anxiety.
-Ginseng has become common in formula based energy products and currently in energy drinks.
-It can be also taken by itself and has been a popular stand alone supplement for decades.
+This is a stamina or endurance-enhancing product instead of a central nervous system stimulant.
+There are eleven versions of ginseng.
+In most cases they have names that reflect where they grow: Korean ginseng and American ginseng are two examples.
+Ginseng is an “adaptogen”.
+This means it can help the body fight fatigue, stress, and anxiety.
+Furthermore, ginseng has become common in formula based energy products, including energy drinks.
+It can also be taken by itself and has been a popular stand-alone supplement for decades.

-The vitamin B complex – as a complex, it consists of eight nutrients and helps convert food into energy as well as combating stress.
-They are not only often included in typical caffeine based products but are a major part of stimulant free energy products.
-Stimulant free products are designed for those people that just can’t take caffeine.
-As is the case with stimulant free thermogenics, the effects aren’t nearly as intense but you can still get a degree of energy from these types of products.
-B-12, especially, is a very common single product for increased energy and is a common choice for those that have a problem with caffeine.
+As a complex, it consists of eight nutrients and helps convert food into energy as well as combating stress.
+They are often included in typical caffeine-based products and are a major part of stimulant-free energy products.
+Stim-free products are designed for those people that just can’t take caffeine.
+As is the case with stim-free thermogenics, the effects aren’t nearly as intense.
+Still, you can get a degree of energy from these types of products.
+B-12 is a very common single product for increased energy and is a common choice for those that have a problem with caffeine.

-Creatine – part of the ATP energy system.
-As an energy supplement, this will increase energy at the cellular level, a different type of energy.
-When the average person thinks of energy, they most likely think of a caffeine buzz, or maybe just a clear, alert mind-set to get through the day.
-Cell level energy is not something you feel but more something that translates to an ability to do a greater amount of work, for most of us this refers to your training program and the ability to perform it.
-This may be a somewhat overlooked aspect of energy as many people don’t think in terms of cell energy.
-However, serious bodybuilders do as well as endurance based athletes.
+This is, of course, part of the ATP energy system.
+As an energy supplement, this will increase energy at the cellular level.
+This is a different type of energy than CNS stimulators.
+When the average person thinks of energy, they most likely think of a caffeine buzz.
+They think of just a clear, alert mind-set to get through the day.
+Cellular energy is not something you feel but more something that translates to an ability to do a greater amount of work.
+In fact, this refers to your training program and the ability to perform it.
+This may be a somewhat overlooked aspect of energy as many people don’t think in terms of cellular energy.
+However, serious bodybuilders do as well as endurance-based athletes.

-Carb drinks/powders/bars – the body’s primary energy fuel is carbohydrates, in the form of their broken down state, glycogen.
+The body’s primary energy fuel is carbohydrates, in the form of their broken-down state, glycogen.
 The body stores enough glycogen to meet its energy requirements.
-This, by the way, is also tied into the basic energy systems of the body, such as the ATP system, with creatine (as creatine phosphate).
-There are several systems the body uses and they all are inter-related.
-Going back to carbohydrates, endurance athletes demand high amounts of carbs in order to handle the extreme energy needs of their particular sport.
-To meet this need, supplements are available in powder, pre-mixed drink or energy bar form, all containing high amounts of carbohydrates.
-This type of product can also be popular with weight training athletes as well, who use it either as part of a pre or intra workout drink.
+This, by the way, is also tied into the basic energy systems of the body, such as the ATP system with creatine (as creatine phosphate).
+There are several systems the body uses and they all are interrelated.
+Going back to carbohydrates, endurance athletes need high amounts of carbs to handle the extreme energy needs of their sport.
+To meet this need, supplements are available in powder, pre-mixed drink or energy bar form.
+All of these can contain high amounts of carbohydrates.
+This type of product can also be popular with weight training athletes as well.
+Often, they will use it either as part of a pre or intra workout drink.

-Oxygen enhancing products – This is a newer category of products, the purpose of which is to allow increased oxygen at the cell level.
+This is a newer category of products, the purpose of which is to allow increased oxygen at the cellular level.
 This again ties into the basic energy systems of the body as several of them depend on a sufficient oxygen supply.
 This is a small, shall I say unproven area but one that deserves research.

-Pre/intra workout – mostly based around caffeine but also containing “pump” enhancing ingredients intended to promote a more intense and focused training session with an emphasis on enhancing the pump.
+These are mostly based around caffeine but also contain “pump” enhancing ingredients.
+They promote an intense, focused training session with an emphasis on the pump.

 - To provide goal-specific increased energy.

-For more fundamental, get through the day type energy, you have stimulant based products available as tablets or capsules and as energy drinks.
-I advocate the tab or cap over the drinks because you don’t want the extra sugar that’s often a part of these products.
+For getting through the day type of energy, there are stimulant-based products such as tablets, capsules, and energy drinks.
+I advocate the tab or cap over the drinks.
+You don’t want the extra sugar that’s often a part of these products.
 The tablet/capsule naturally occurring caffeine approach can provide energy for hours, making your day a little easier.
 Can’t take the caffeine?
-Try a good B-12 or Ginseng based product – not as intense or as long lasting but good choices for those that avoid stimulants.
+Try a good B-12 or Ginseng-based product – not as intense or as long-lasting but good choices for those that avoid stimulants.

 Once you’ve researched and chosen your selection of energy products, you should, as always, read each label completely before buying and using.